uptane/uptane-standard/uptane-standard.md

 ## Metadata structures {#meta_structures}

 Uptane's security guarantees all rely on properly created metadata that follows a designated structure.
 The Uptane Standard **does not** mandate any particular format or encoding for the metadata as a whole.
-ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure MAY be used.
+ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure can be used.

 However, string comparison is required as part of metadata verification.
 To ensure an accurate basis for comparing strings, all strings SHALL be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).